Olga Carmona

 Olga Carmona García (born 12 June 2000) is a Spanish professional footballer who plays as a left back for Première Ligue club Paris Saint-Germain and the Spain national team.
 She played for Sevilla before joining Real Madrid in 2020.
-Olga was Real's captain until 2025 when she signed for Paris Saint-Germain.
+Carmona was Real Madrid's captain until 2025 when she signed for Paris Saint-Germain.

 Club career

-Sevilla

 Born in Seville, Andalusia, Carmona began her football career at the age of six with Sevilla Este.
 In Carmona's first professional season, she contributed with five goals in 25 matches as Sevilla finished 12th.
 In 2007, she moved to the youth team of Sevilla FC, where she was to spend nine years.
 For the 2016–17 season, Carmona made it into the first team that was playing in the Segunda División, the second division in Spain at the time.
 She managed with her team in her first season promotion to the Primera División.
 While her club landed in the lower mid-table of the league for the following three seasons, Carmona reached the semi-finals of both 2018–19 and 2019–20 domestic cups, in which Sevilla were defeated by eventual winners Real Sociedad and FC Barcelona.

-Real Madrid

 In the summer of 2020, Carmona signed for Real Madrid's newly formed women's football section where she served as a captain and made a record 186 appearances, scoring 28 goals.
 Carmona opted not to renew her contract, seeking a fresh challenge.

-Paris Saint-Germain

 On 18 June 2025, Paris Saint-Germain announced the signing of Carmona on a three-year contract, running until 2028.
 This marked the end of her five season spell at Real Madrid.